 Since I’m a student myself I know that money is limited and only staying at home is boring.
 Of course, our assignments take a lot of time but there should be still time to enjoy our life from time to time 🙂

 I’ve been there years and years ago and was sure it is quite pricey.
 Therefore, I was going to suggest you some cheaper alternatives like rooftop bars.
-By that time I hadn’t checked the price for Eureka Sky deck but when I did I realised it is not too expensive. $15 with concession is affordable and quite worth the view.
-If you can’t afford it, just do it my way: Get to know someone who rents/owns an apartment in the tower, get invited and you can enjoy the view for free 🙂
+By that time I hadn’t checked the price for Eureka Sky Deck but when I did I realised it is not too expensive. $15 with concession is affordable and quite worth the view.
+If you can’t afford it, just do it my way: get to know someone who rents/owns an apartment in the tower, get invited and you can enjoy the view for free 🙂

-Other alternatives are rooftop bars which are mostly free and while enjoying the view you can also have a beer or nice glass of wine.
-The bars with the best views (in my opinion) are “naked in the sky” in Fitzroy as well as the Imperial hotel and Transit Cocktail Lounge in the CBD.
+Other alternatives are rooftop bars, which are mostly free and while enjoying the view you can also have a beer or nice glass of wine.
+The bars with the best views (in my opinion) are “Naked in the Sky” in Fitzroy as well as the Imperial Hotel and Transit Cocktail Lounge in the CBD.

-My favourite place is the Reference Hotel in Footscray which hosts acts of every kind of music.
+My favourite place is the Reverence Hotel in Footscray, which hosts acts of every kind of music.
 It is not always free but for $10 or so you can listen to some good national and international gigs.
 A plus is definitely the affordable Mexican food they offer.
-You can even get vegetarian, vegan or gluten free options and it is super delicious.
+You can even get vegetarian, vegan or gluten-free options and it is super delicious.

 If you want to get away from the city and experience a breathtaking sunrise or sunset head to the Great Ocean Road.
 There are several tour operators that offer tours for around $100 and more.
 You can also get there by V/Line coach services.

 There is a Koala Observation Centre, Churchill Island and other things to do which all cost money.
 Just cross all things from the list you can see somewhere else and only nature and the Penguin Parade remain.
 The latter is a must and quite worth the $25 (no need to buy the ‘Penguin Plus’ ticket).
 Watching the penguins wandering around the Boardwalk to find their mates is amazing and super cute 🙂

 I can highly recommend to go there and even if you don’t want to buy anything, the atmosphere is great and you can spend hours by wandering around.
 Are you always after a good bargain for food?
 Head to QVM and eat fresh food for cheap.
 Handy tip: If you go one hour before they close you will get even cheaper food since all the hawkers bring their prices down.